MLGmemezboi/Coin-System/README.md

 # Test
-Its just a test thing
+I am working on a test to play around with some code, nothing much to see here.